 Favorable results at trial and through settlement

-We represent publicly held companies, privately held entities and individuals in a wide range of business and civil litigation matters before federal and state courts, administrative agencies, self-regulatory organizations, and in arbitration.
+We represent publicly held companies, privately held entities and individuals in a wide range of commercial litigation matters before federal and state courts, administrative agencies, self-regulatory organizations, and in arbitration.

 Our litigation attorneys first perform extensive early case analysis to identify the case’s strengths and weaknesses and determine the most effective means of achieving a favorable resolution, including if litigation can or should be avoided or settlement is advisable.
 We understand our clients’ businesses, and know how to prioritize litigation within the overall scope of their business operations.
 We staff based on the needs of each individual case, and have the ability to draw from a deep pool of veteran litigators when stakes are high.
 We also leverage the latest litigation support technology to reduce client costs and improve efficiency.

 Our leading litigation partners have over 60 winning verdicts tried to either jury or judge.
 The department as a whole has had similarly successful results in arbitration before FINRA, AAA, JAMS and other alternative dispute resolution (ADR) forums.

 We believe our success rate at trial and in ADR is exceptional.
 The fact is the overwhelming majority of litigation is resolved either through motion practice and/or settlement.
 Our trial preparation and confidence helps us file sharper motions and obtain more favorable settlements on behalf of our clients.